 You with this retro appetizer spread.
-Okay, so this isn’t a real award, but let’s take a moment to honor all of the hard-working people who toil for 18-hour days alongside all of the camera crew, makeup artists, and production assistants by keeping them fed.
+OK, so this isn’t a real award, but let’s take a moment to honor all of the hard-working people who toil for 18-hour days alongside all of the camera crew, makeup artists, and production assistants by keeping them fed.
 Any party that’s not an actual sit-down dinner party should never have to bother with forks, so keep it simple but hearty with these 1950s (and earlier) inspired finger foods.

 They’re just one of those things that inspires nostalgia and even though our tastes have evolved beyond three-ingredient gimmicks, you can’t deny how tasty they are.
 Get the Ham and Pickle Rolls recipe.

 Always in style.
 Always a classic.
 Always necessary to combat the effects of a bombastic cheese ball.
 Get the Crudité Platter recipe.

 Since you are mostly rolling with simple, cold appetizers, use the commercial breaks to pass around warm batches of the most timeless of all finger foods.
 Get our Oysters Rockefeller recipe.

 And the Award for Best Thematic Cocktail Goes to…